bdavi/number-word/README.md

 # number-word

 ## Summary
-NumberWord is a command line application which accepts a Ruby integer literal and prints the extended english spelling of that number.
+NumberWord is a command line application which accepts a Ruby integer literal and prints the full English spelling of that number.

 ## Example usage